totorojs/totoro-server/docs/type-checking/result-archive.md

-  New window > Function > instanceof: expected false to be truthy New window > Function > typeof: expected 'object' to equal 'function' New window > Object > instanceof: expected false to be truthy
+  New window > Function > instanceof: expected false to be truthy New window > Function > typeof: expected 'object' to equal 'function' New window > Object > instanceof: expected false to be truthy New window > Other types > Error: expected '[object Error]' to equal 'Error'

 ie 6.0 / windows XP
 Failed 8 of 26 tests in 594ms